Local government reorganisation

 Timeline

-March 2025 – Outline plans submitted to government
+March 2025 – Draft interim plans for West Sussex submitted to government

-September 2025 – Detailed plans finalised with government
+September 2025 – Detailed options for LGR to be submitted to government

-March 2026 - The new strategic authority would be created
+March 2026 - The new combined ‘Mayoral Strategic Authority’ for East and West Sussex and Brighton and Hove would be created

-May 2027 - Elections to new (shadow) unitary authorities
+May 2027 - Elections to new (shadow) unitary authority or authorities for West Sussex

 Devolution is the transfer of powers and funding from national to local government.
 Local Government Reorganisation is about how the powers and funding that sit with local government are organised between councils.